kshedden/case_studies/methods/writing-tips.md

   obtained.

 - Most empirical research involves comparisons, although occasionally the primary insight is an "absolute" value.
-In general, you should aim to make comparisons.
 For example, we might like to compare the influenza death rate in children to adults, rather than estimate the absolute death rate in either group.

 - In almost any report, you should state the sample size for any analyses that you are reporting.